 A pleasant cold morning at the restaurant welcomed us with hot tasty dosas as we arrived at Gundya the next morning.
 The lunch was also prepared & packed from the same restaurant.
 A special thanks to the friendly family which runs the restaurant.
 The gears, other food items & water were distributed among the tribe.
 We then started our hike, a few minutes past 08:00 IST.
 We also noticed about 3-4 other groups starting the hike the same morning.

 Immediately after the bridge in Gundya, our hike started with an easy estate trail on the right.
 A mild confusion started as the main estate trail curved to left with another trail going straight into the forest.
 We were thankfully ushered by the estate workers to head straight into the forest.
 We crossed few streams before could finally hit the Kabbinhole river.
 Boom!
 This is where the actual confusion started – the map depicted a trail to our right & the peak was to NE, which was to our left.
-After crossing the river, we investigated & tried to find a path; but
+After crossing the river, we investigated & tried to find a path; but in vain.
+We then noticed a yellow arrow mark on a tree directing us to the left (also the NE direction).
+So we decided to go left making our way along the river.

 We had to practically cross several streams, cut through the bushes using our machete & jump over uprooted trees.
 Not to forget the leeches biting every foot it found & several poisonous vipers alerting us to be very careful.
 Having hiked for few hours, we decided to break for lunch by around 14:00 IST near a stream & headed towards NE direction after lunch.
 People began to get exhausted & there was no clue of an open shrub until around 16:00 IST.
 We could notice couple of other open shrubs; but no glimpse of Ombattu Gudda.
 We decided to move ahead to the next open shrub to get closer to catch a glimpse of Ombattu Gudda.
 After reaching the next open shrub, we decided to camp as the area seemed decently flat & we were nearing twilight as the sun was setting.
 The first evening passed-by with pitching tents, relaxing & finishing our dinner.
 We also decided to monitor the camp in shifts from 20:00 to 05:00 IST; in teams of 2 for an hour each.
 People then surrendered to a deep sleep in their tents.